studiopress/genesis-author-pro/readme.txt

 The date will be stored in a computer readable format and then output following the date format set in the WordPress options.

-Templates are built into the plugin with default CSS to create the basic layout for all child themes.
+For Genesis child themes also offer templates that are built into the plugin with default CSS to create the basic layout for all child themes.
 Templates follow standard WP template hierarchy so if the template is in the child theme, that will override the template in the plugin.
 Templates include:

 * single-books.php
 * archive-books.php